 These instant judgments form the foundation of all human interactions and business relationships.

 Scientists have studied this phenomenon extensively.
-In 2002, researchers proposed what they call the "stereotype content model" - essentially proving that all our judgments about people boil down to just two main factors: (1) warmth and (2) competence (Fiske et al., 2002).
+In 2002, researchers proposed what they call the "stereotype content model," essentially proving that all our judgments about people boil down to just two main factors: (1) warmth and (2) competence (Fiske et al., 2002).
 Earlier research by Wojciszke's team found that these two dimensions explained 82% of how people judge others in everyday situations.

 Retorio's platform: